 Within Salen, provisions for your stay can be purchased from The Spar, our local well-stocked grocers who are located in the centre of the village.
 Also just outside of the village lies the Mull and Iona Abattoir, selling fresh local meat - a great option for BBQs!

-Within the village itself, provisions for your stay can be purchased from The Spar, our local well-stocked grocers who are located in the centre of the village.
-Just outside of the village lies the Mull and Iona Abattoir, selling fresh local meat - a great option for BBQs.
-The Salen Hotel also offers a fantastic spot for dinner, or a drink in their elevated beer garden, while the Glenforsa Hotel lies 2 miles out the village providing lovely pub meals.
+The Salen Hotel offers a great spot for dinner, or a drink in their summer beer garden, while the Glenforsa Hotel lies 2 miles out the village providing lovely pub meals.
 For something slightly different, the Taste of Mull snack bar also offers a ‘to-go’ selection of breakfasts, lunches and dinners using local produce from across the island.
-At the bottom of the village lies The Coffee Pot, a lovely café offering daily baked cakes and light lunches.
+At the bottom of the village lies two fantastic cafes, The Coffee Pot and the Little Bespoke Bakery offer dailly baked cakes and sit-in/takeaway meals.

-Once on Mull, finding us couldn’t be easier as our signage through the village will guide you towards our main entrance on the lower level of our campsite, where our reception building and brand-new facilities lie.
-Guests are then encouraged to park in our overspill car park next to the entrance and pop into reception to get themselves booked in.
+Once on Mull, finding us couldn’t be easier as our signage through the village will guide you towards our main entrance on the lower tier of our campsite.
+Guests should then park in the designated spaces and pop into reception to get themselves booked in.